StanislavPetrov15/TT_Rasterizer/README.md

   - it's C files only, no headers for now as i don't use them in my personal projects

-  - software rasterizer (it does not use hardware acceleration)
+  - software rasterizer (it does not use hardware acceleration at all)

   - it implements gray-scale anti-aliasing